You are hereHome >

 By uniting the public, and putting our experts and advocates in the hearing rooms and offices where key decisions are being made, we can pass a Bottle Bill in Maryland.
 With your support we can pass this common sense law to increase recycling, reduce waste, and prevent litter.

-On Nov.
-18, the council voted in favor of a ban on thin, single-use plastic bags handed out by retailers in the city.
+The council voted in favor of a ban on thin, single-use plastic bags handed out by retailers in the city.
 The legislation promises to reduce the amount of plastic waste littering Baltimore's streets and polluting the Chesapeake Bay.

 In 2019, the state of recycling is disappointing.
 Our report shows that in order to tackle our plastic waste crisis, we need to reduce our reliance on single-use plastics we don't need, reuse what we can, and make it possible to recycle the rest.
 The time to take action is now.